-Before you cross the road at a Puffin crossing, look at the Red/ Green Man box.
+Before you cross the road at a Puffin crossing, look at the red/ green figure box.
 It will be on your side of the road, usually to your right as you face the road.

-- if the Green Man is showing, make sure the traffic has stopped in both directions before crossing the road
+- if the green figure is showing, make sure the traffic has stopped in both directions before crossing the road

-- if the Red Man is showing, do not cross the road
+- if the red figure is showing, do not cross the road

-- push the button on the Red/ Green Man box
+- push the button on the red/ green figure box

-- make sure the indicator beside the button lights up - the indicator stays lit until the box shows the Green Man
+- make sure the indicator lights around the button lights up - the indicator lights stay lit until the box shows the green figure

-- if the indicator light goes out, push the button again and wait for the Green Man
+- if the indicator lights goes out, push the button again and wait for the green figure

-When the Green Man shows and the traffic has stopped in both directions, cross the road with care.
+When the green figure shows and the traffic has stopped in both directions, cross the road with care.

-Don’t worry if you can’t see the Red/ Green Man signals when crossing.
+Don’t worry if you can’t see the red/ green figure signals when crossing.
 The traffic lights will stay red until you reach the other side of the road, allowing you to cross the road in safety as long as you stay on the crossing and between the metal road studs.

 How Puffin crossings work